 How to avoid:

-- Keep your software and operating system updated.
+- Always update your software and operating system.

 - Use reputable antivirus and anti-malware programs.

-- Be cautious about what you download and install.
+- Be careful about what you download and install on your device.

 Red flags for fake ICOs include:

-- Lack of a clear use case for the token.
+- There should be a definite use case for a token.

 How to avoid: